ethanjperez/rda/README.md

 </tr>
 </table>

-### TODO: Check you can train fasttext models when installing as above
 Here is how you can train the FastText classifier on the same data (runs on CPU, requires ~40GB CPU memory):
 ```bash
 for PBN in 0 1 2 3 4 5 6 7; do